franiglesias/golden/README.md

 ```go
 golden.Verify(t, subject)
 ```

+As you can see, the main difference with the assertion is that we don't specify any expectations about the subject. `Verify` will store the `subject` value in a file the first time it runs and will be used as the expected value to compare in subsequent runs.

 **Golden** automates the snapshot creation process the first time the test is run, and uses that same snapshot as a criterion in subsequent runs.
 We call this workflow "Verification mode": the goal of the test is to verify that the output is the same as the first snapshot.
-As you can easily guess, this creates a regression test.
+As you can easily guess, this works as a regression test.

-Snapshot testing is a very good first approach to put legacy code under test or to introduce tests in a codebase without tests.You only need a way to capture the output of the existing code.
+Snapshot testing is a very good first approach to put legacy code under test or to introduce tests in a codebase without tests.
+You don't need to know how that code works.
+You only need a way to capture the output of the existing code.

-But testing legacy or unknown code is not the only use case for snapshot testing.
+However, testing legacy or unknown code is not the only use case for snapshot testing.

-In fact, snapshot testing is perfect for testing complex objects or outputs such as generated html, xml, json, code, etc. Provided that you can create a file with a serialized representation of the response, you can compare the snapshot with subsequent executions of the same unit of code.
+Snapshot testing is a very good choice for testing complex objects or outputs such as generated HTML, XML, JSON, code, etc. Provided that you can create a file with a serialized representation of the response, you can compare the snapshot with subsequent executions of the same unit of code.
 Suppose you need to generate an API response with lots of data.
 Instead of trying to figure out how to check every possible field value, you generate a snapshot with the data.
 After that, you will be using that snapshot to verify the execution.

 But this way of testing is weird for developing new features...
 How can I know that my generated output is correct at a given moment?

 ## Approval testing

 Approval testing is a variation of snapshot testing.
 Usually, in snapshot testing, the first time you execute the test, a new snapshot is created and the test automatically passes.
-Then, you make changes to the code and use the snapshot to ensure that there are not behavioral changes.
+Then, you make changes to the code and use the snapshot to ensure that there are no behavioral changes.
 This is the default behavior of **Golden**, as you can see.

 But when we are creating new features we don't want that behavior.
 We build the code and check the output from time to time.
 The output must be reviewed to ensure that it has the required content.
 In this situation, is preferable to not pass the test until the generated output is reviewed by an expert.

 In Approval Testing, the first test execution is not automatically passed.
 Instead, the snapshot is created, but you should review and approve it explicitly.
 This step allows you to be sure that the output is what you want or what was required.
-You can show it to the business people, to your client, to the user of your API or to whoever can review it.
+You can show it to the business people, to your client, to the user of your API, or to whoever can review it.
 Once you get the approval of the snapshot and re-run the test, it will pass.

-In fact, you could make changes and re-run the test all the times you need until you are satisfied with the output and get the approval.
+You could make changes and re-run the test all the times you need until you are satisfied with the output and get approval.

 I think that Approval Testing was first introduced by [Llewellyn Falco](https://twitter.com/llewellynfalco).
-You can [learn more about this technique in their website](https://approvaltests.com/), where you can find how to approach development with it.
+You can [learn more about this technique on their website](https://approvaltests.com/), where you can find out how to approach development with it.

 ### How to perform Approval Testing with Golden

-Imagine you are writing some code that generates a complex struct, JSON object or another long and complex document.
+Imagine you are writing some code that generates a complex struct, JSON object, or another long and complex document.
 You need this object to be reviewed by a domain expert to ensure that it contains what is supposed to contain.

-If you work like me, you probably will start by generating and empty object and adding different elements one at a time, running a test on each iteration to be sure how things are going.
+If you work like me, you probably will start by generating an empty object and adding different elements one at a time, running a test on each iteration to be sure how things are going.
 Using **Golden** means using:

 ```go
 golden.Verify(t, theOutput)
 ```

 But if you work in "verification mode" you will have to delete every snapshot that is created when running the test.
 Instead of that, you can use the _approval mode_.
-It is very easy: you simply have to pass the `golden.WaitApproval()` function as option until the snapshot reflects exactly what you or the domain expert want.
+It is very easy: you simply have to pass the `golden.WaitApproval()` function as an option until the snapshot reflects exactly what you or the domain expert want.

 ```go
 func TestSomething(t *testing.T) {